 Once she has lived in the UK continuously for five years as Harry’s wife, Meghan could apply for “indefinite leave to remain” (ILR) i.e. to settle in the UK in line with the usual requirements.
 Any time she spent in the UK as his fiancée will not count towards this five-year requirement.

 To naturalise and become a British citizen, Meghan will need to have been granted ILR and to have complied with the strict rules on the number of days spent outside of the UK.
 This may mean that she will have to limit her overseas royal engagements.

-However, this route may not be the best option for our future princess if she wants to work before her marriage.
-Whilst staying in the UK on this visa as a fiancée, Meghan will not be able to work and would instead have to wait until she obtained a spousal visa, which would permit her to work.
+However, this route may not be the best option for the future princess if she wants to work before her marriage.
+Whilst staying in the UK on this visa as a fiancée, Meghan will not be able to work and would instead have to wait until she obtained a spousal visa, which would permit her to do so.